Disability · Reg 1187454

 You leave CharityCompare to complete a donation on the official VOICES OF HOPE form.
 We do not process payments or take commission.
 Opens their official online donation form.

-VOICES OF HOPE is a registered charity (no. 1187454) working in older people in KT1 1QT.
-Its latest Charity Commission filing directs 83% of spending to charitable activities, holding roughly 1 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Voices of Hope is a registered charity (no. 1187454) working in disability in London · KT1 1QT.
+Its latest Charity Commission filing directs 100% of spending to charitable activities, holding roughly 1 month of reserves, and files its annual accounts on time.
+Reported income has been growing (≈28% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: VOICES OF HOPE scores 87 out of 100 (3 stars).
-83% average program spend (3-year average).
+In short: VOICES OF HOPE scores 87 out of 100 (4 stars).
+100% average program spend (Latest year, disclosed years only).
 Filings are up to date with no major concerns.

-VOICES OF HOPE has a Clarity Score of 87 out of 100 on CharityCompare (3 stars, Good).
+Voices of Hope has a Clarity Score of 87 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1187454.
 Status: Registered.
-Primary cause area: Older people.
-Latest accounts year 2021: total income £236k, with 83% of expenditure on charitable activities.
+Primary cause area: Disability.
+Latest accounts year 2025: total income £643k, with 100% of expenditure on charitable activities.
 Accounts filing: up to date.
-Reserves: approximately 1 months of operating costs.
+Reserves: approximately 1 month of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .